 Located in Bloomington, Indiana, Indiana University Bloomington — often known as IU — is a large public research university with a reputation of being known as a “Public Ivy.”
 Offering a more affordable, yet intensive education, IU is a popular choice among applicants who are looking for a rigorous environment.
-The school is #79 in the most recent US News and World Report National Universities rankings, and #31 for National Public Universities.
+The school is consistently ranked in the top 100 national universities.

 With programs such as the Kelley School of Business, the School of Education, and the School of Informatics, Computing, and Engineering, IU provides students with a wide array of academic opportunity.
 Beyond coursework, however, the university also boasts an active social life, with a decent portion of its student body participating in Greek life.